 A complete list of Scholarships that are available to SRU students are located at www.sru.edu/scholarships.
 Incoming Freshman students can complete a general scholarship application at www.sru.edu/scholarships.
 The Freshman Scholarship application has a deadline date of February 28th each year.

-FAQ: Where do I get a Stafford Master Promissory Note or a PLUS Loan application MPN?
+FAQ: Where do I get a Direct Master Promissory Note or a Direct PLUS Loan application MPN?

-Parents or graduate students who apply for a Federal PLUS Loan should initiate the PLUS application and the Master Promissory Note at www.StudentLoans.gov.
+Parents or graduate students who apply for a Federal Direct Graduate PLUS Loan should initiate the PLUS application and the Master Promissory Note at www.StudentLoans.gov.

 FAQ: What if the information about income and assets on my FAFSA application does not reflect my family's ability to pay for my education?
 For example, what if one of my parents has lost their job?